shawdm/darrenshaw_org/cv.md

 I was the lead developer for *Watson Poet*, an AI based system that generated poems from social media messages.
 The system was used in an IBM marketing campaign winning the Hermes award.

 ### Best Fan Engagement - 2016 Sports Technology Awards
-IBM and Wimbledon won against strong competition from the Rugby World Cup and European Golf Tour.
+IBM and Wimbledon won against competition from the Rugby World Cup and European Golf Tour.
 The Cognitive Social Command Centre I led the development of was referenced in the reasons for IBM and Wimbledon winning the award.

 ### Best use of Social Media - 2015 BT Sports Industry Awards
 IBM and Wimbledon won the award for best use of social media in sports events.
 I was the technical lead on Wimbledon's social media analytics tools, referenced in the award.